-To begin drawing the selection, click on the draw selection button on the toolbar (Figure 4.5) if the tool is not already active (it is automatically selected after calibration).
+To begin drawing the selection, click on the draw selection button on the toolbar (Figure 4.7) if the tool is not already active (it is automatically selected after calibration).

 The selected parts of the image are coloured over in red.
-Any pixels that have been coloured red will be counted towards the area which will be calculated later inclusion in the area.
+Any pixels that have been coloured red will be counted towards the area which will be calculated later.

+The draw selection tool can be used to colour parts of the image red for inclusion in the area.
 This can be done either by zooming in and filling in the area with the draw tool, or by drawing an outline around the area and using the fill tool.